Monday, 3 November 2014

 Once young men like him were normal; crafts and craftsmen whose callings – smiths, wrights, thatchers, tanners, millers and coopers -- survive only in surnames.
 Each town had its own set of craftsmen, known to everyone and identifiable at a distance by their clothing.

 Nor would the farrier’s age seem unusual decades ago; children apprenticed from an early age, learned a skill for several years, and entered the world as craftsmen at an age when teens today are looking sullen in a corner of a mall.
-Only today do we assume that everyone must spend their prime years bored, warehoused and indebted.
+Only today do we assume that everyone must spend their prime years bored, warehoused and self-destructive.

 Of course, most people did not attain such rank, but most people of any rank had a palette of survival skills unknown to almost any modern person.
 Farmers with little money or formal education would have known how to deliver a calf, weave a basket, butcher a pig, keep bees, shear sheep, turn autumn fruit into wine or spirits, make hay and silage, forage for wild plants, dig the peat bog for winter fuel and coppice trees on a timetable that stretched across the generations.